mitar/web-mongo/README.md

   sure how scalable this is, but you could try to increase number of replicas and introduce sharding.
 * If you do not want to send change stream for the whole collection to the client and you use `$match` to limit changes being streamed, note that there will be no change notification when a document stops matching a query.
-  Because of this the best is to query only on fields you never change.
+  Because of this the best is to build your reactive collection around fields you never change.
 * This simple web app's bundle is already 1.2 MB minimized.

 ## How to run ##